bmeurant/technical-docs/software-architecture/architectural-patterns/modular-monolith.md

 ## Use Cases and Benefits

 * **Ideal for:**
-    * **Startups and initial projects:** It allows for quick time to market with simple deployment, while laying the groundwork for a future migration to [[microservices|microservices]] if needed.
+    * **Startups and initial projects:** It allows for quick time to market with simple deployment, while laying the groundwork for a future migration to [[microservices]].
     * **Complex Enterprise Applications:** A CRM (Customer Relationship Management) system can have modules for contact management, sales, and customer support, allowing dedicated teams to work on each module.
     * **Migration Preparation (Transition to [[microservices|Microservices]]):** This is an excellent stepping stone.
 Once module boundaries are well-established, they can be extracted from the [[monolithic|monolith]] and deployed as independent services with less risk.
 This is often referred to as the **"strangler fig pattern"**.

 * **Advantages (Benefits):**
     * **Simplicity of Deployment:** Like a [[monolithic|monolith]], there is only one application to deploy, which simplifies CI/CD pipelines.
-    * **Performance:** Communication between modules happens in memory, which is much faster than network calls between [[microservices|microservices]].
+    * **Performance:** Communication between modules happens in memory, which is much faster than network calls between [[microservices]].
     * **Maintainability and Internal Scalability:** The modularity makes maintenance and modifications easier.
 While the entire application is deployed together, it is easier to identify and resolve internal bottlenecks.

 ---

 ## Challenges and Technical Considerations

-* **Team Discipline:** This is the biggest challenge.
-Developers must commit to respecting module boundaries and avoiding cross-module dependencies.
+* **Enforcing Modularity:** This is the biggest challenge.
+Relying on team discipline alone is risky.
+Architects should use technical means to enforce boundaries:
+    *   **Code Structure:** Organize the code into distinct modules (e.g., separate packages, projects, or source folders).
+    *   **Visibility Modifiers:** Use language features like `public`, `private`, and `internal` to ensure modules only expose their intended public API and hide their implementation details.
+    *   **Static Analysis:** Use linting rules or static analysis tools (like ArchUnit for Java or NetArchTest for .NET) to create automated tests that fail the build if an architectural rule (like an illegal cross-module dependency) is violated.
 * **Data Coupling:** Managing a single database for multiple modules is tricky.
-Each module should own its own data schema, and direct relationships between module tables should be avoided to maintain independence.
+Each module should logically own its own tables, and direct foreign key relationships between tables owned by different modules should be avoided to maintain independence.
 * **Scalability:** While you can replicate the entire [[monolithic|monolith]] behind a **Load Balancer**, you cannot scale a single module independently.

 ---